peteroupc/peteroupc.github.io/colorgen.md

 <a id=CMYK></a>
 ### CMYK

 CMYK is a color model describing, at least in theory, the amount and proportion of cyan, magenta, yellow, and black (K) inks to use to reproduce a given color on paper.
-However, a proper conversion of a CMYK color to RGB, or vice versa, is not trivial, in part because&mdash;
+However, a proper conversion of a CMYK color to an RGB color space, or vice versa, is not trivial, in part because&mdash;

-1. the conversion to RGB deals with color mixture of inks, which is not as simple as mixing abstract colors (see "[Color Mixture](#Color_Mixture)", later), and
+1. the conversion to an RGB color space deals with color mixture of inks, which is not as simple as mixing abstract colors (see "[Color Mixture](#Color_Mixture)", later), and
 2. the meaning and conversion of CMYK colors can vary depending on the printing condition, including what inks and paper are used; for example, different inks have different light reflectances.<sup>[(12)](#Note12)</sup>

 <a id=Y_prime_C_B_C_R></a>